 Most trays come in a standard 10×20 size, however you can find other sizes as well.
 Determining the best size for your needs is important.
 Additionally, trays will come with or without holes.
 Trays with holes are great if you have an outdoor greenhouse that you can water and let it drain out below, however when growing indoors, trays without holes is best.
 This allows you to bottom water your seedlings without making a huge, wet mess.

-Trays can be very flimsy and break after multiple seasons of use, weight of the plants or the plastic starts to disintegrate from age and exposure to light.
+Trays can be very flimsy and break after multiple seasons of use from the weight of the plants or from disintegrating from age and exposure to light.
 The more affordable trays have a shorter lifespan than the more expensive investments.
 Knowing your commitment to growing from seed, your budget and your personal thoughts on replacing products will help determine which to go with.

 Recommendations